dansmyers/Networks/Sprint-1-Network_Fundamentals/Deliverables/README.md

 Here's how you do it:

 1. Pick any well-known startup-like company: Uber, Airbnb, Instacart, Bytedance (Tik-Tok), Casper, Warby Parker, SpaceX.
+- Tinder

 2. Pick anything else that exists.
 Literally anything.
+- Animals

 3. Put the two together.
+- Apps for animals who are available for adoption and persons who are looking to adopt

 Airbnb for pools?
 [Swimply](https://swimply.com/).
 For RVs?
 [RVShare](https://rvshare.com/rv/airbnb-for-rvs).
 Uber for moving?
 [Dolly](https://dolly.com/uber-for-moving/).
 For haircuts?
 [Shortcut](https://www.getshortcut.co/).
 Warby Parker for shaving?
 [Harry's](https://www.harrys.com/en/us).
 The possibilities are endless!
 Compare to ["Die Hard" on an X](https://tvtropes.org/pmwiki/pmwiki.php/Main/DieHardOnAnX).